 “The Star-Nosed Mole.
 The Blowfish.
 The Fangtooth.
-Kids will be amazed to discover that these wildly unusual creatures aren’t the stuff of science fiction, but are co-habitants of our incredible planet in a fascinating new book by Charles Ghigna—Animal Planet Strange, Unusual, Gross, and Cool Animals.
+Kids will be amazed to discover that Grass for Dogs aren’t the stuff of science fiction, but are co-habitants of our incredible planet in a fascinating new book by Charles Ghigna—Animal Planet Strange, Unusual, Gross, and Cool Animals.

 “Packed with more than 200 vibrant photographs and fun facts about some of the most astonishing and obscure animals in the world, this deluxe gift book is perfect for reluctant readers or anyone who loves totally gross and amazing animals.